chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 Quansight is a consulting firm that provides OSS-based solutions for commercial clients.
 Quansight employs several contributors and maintainers of community-driven PyData projects[^3], enabling them to continue contributing to OSS while sharing their expertise for consulting projects.

-> Such a model includes benefits such as learning and upskilling opportunities for our team, bringing back concrete user feedback and needs and ideas to open source projects.
-It also gives us the flexibility to quickly scale up our contributions to the open source projects we support when we receive direct financial support for them.
+> Such a model includes benefits such as learning and upskilling opportunities for our team, bringing back concrete user feedback, needs, and ideas to open source projects.
+It also gives us the flexibility to quickly scale up our contributions to the open source projects we support when we receive direct financial support (for the projects).
 >
 > ~ [Quansight Labs Annual Report 2022](https://a.storyblok.com/f/152463/x/20372ca74f/quansight-labs-annual-report-2022.pdf)